dh7401/T-Cal/README.md

 discrete-valued predictors—**can be used to test the calibration of virtually any probabilistic classification method.**

-Testing results of neural networks trained on Cifar-100 is as below table.
+The test results of neural networks trained on Cifar-100 are as below table.
 <img src = "https://github.com/xmhuang18/images/blob/063fa6819cdf202c4263011e994df7ea51dc765b/Calibration-Test/cifar100_table.png" width = "900">